xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

   this to 4 to enable all channels.
 If set to a value less than 4, only the first ``channel_count`` channels are enabled.

-The decimator configuration is applied by, from the application, calling the function ``decimator_configure`` with an array of chanends referring to the decimators, a count of the number of decimators, and an array of decimator configurations.
+The decimator configuration is applied, from the application, by calling the function ``decimator_configure`` with an array of chanends referring to the decimators, a count of the number of decimators, and an array of decimator configurations.